jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 The functions  appear as  webpages, which display  the content  of the database.
-On  each webpage,  there is  one or  more HTML  forms, which allows the user  to update the database.
+On  each webpage,  there is  one or  more HTML  forms, which enable the user  to update the database.
 Some  webpages have variants, which  display the  database in  a slightly  different way,  but which contain the same HTML forms.